-Detectors collect information regarding the degree to which each anatomic structure attenuated the beam during a CT scan.Instead of film to record the attenuated beam digital x-ray detectors collect the information in CT Scans.
+Detectors collect information regarding the degree to which each anatomic structure attenuated the beam during a CT Scan Machine.Instead of film to record the attenuated beam digital x-ray detectors collect the information in CT Scans.

 “Detector” refers to a single element or type of detector used in a CT Scan system.
 It describes the entire collection of detectors that are situated in an arc or a ring in a system.
 Each measures the intensity of transmitted x-ray radiation along a beam that’s projected from the x-ray source to a particular detector element.
 There are also reference detectors within the array that help calibrate data and reduce artifacts.

 The efficiency of a CT Scan system detector depends on: